ravi8470/Rails_Notes/rails_notes.md

 + controller name while generating one should be plural, eg aritcles
 + CRUD methods are defined in the controller
 + Only public methods can be actions for controllers
++ If a method is needed by more than 1 controller then we can move it to one of the helpers and then include it in application_controller.rb

 ### helpers
 + They are functions written to add more functionality to the view pages.